pry/pry/README.markdown

 Pry is a simple Ruby REPL (Read-Eval-Print-Loop) that specializes in the interactive manipulation of objects during the running of a program.

-It is not based on the IRB codebase and is small, at around 260 LOC.
+It is not based on the IRB codebase, and implements some unique REPL commands such as `show_method` and `jump_to`

 * Install the [gem](https://rubygems.org/gems/pry): `gem install pry`
 * Read the [documentation](http://rdoc.info/github/banister/pry/master/file/README.markdown)
 * See the [source code](http://github.com/banister/pry)

-example: Interacting with an object at runtime
+Example: Interacting with an object at runtime
 ---------------------------------------

 With the `Pry.start()` method we can pry (open an irb-like session) on